GovTechSG/apex-cloud-troubleshooting/docs/networking/networking-issues.md

 1. To retrieve a list of available cipher suites on your system, run the following **PowerShell** command: `Get-TlsCipherSuite | ft Name`

-2. Next, you can refer to the tables below to see the TLS protocol and cipher suites supported by the APEX Cloud Intranet and Internet API Gateway
+2. Next, you can refer to the tables below to see the TLS protocol and cipher suites supported by the APEX Cloud Intranet and Internet API Gateway.

     ### Intranet API Gateway